Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/04-aquarium-filter-types-which-one-do-you-need.md

 ---
-title: Aquarium Filter Types: Which One Do You Need
+title: "Aquarium Filter Types: Which One Do You Need"
 description: Discover the different types of aquarium filters and learn which one is best for your tank.
 Complete guide to hang-on-back, canister, sponge, and internal filters.
 image: images/aquarium-filter-types-guide.jpg
 date: 2026-04-13